This blog has been updated to reflect industry updates. Originally published December 2017.

 A business suffers in many ways when it falls victim to a data breach, one of which is dealing with the financial repercussions.
 There are a range of different costs associated with a data breach, such as paying back any money taken as a result of the breach, compensating affected customers, share value plummeting and having to pay for the right protection to ensure a breach doesn’t happen again.

 After paying off fines, the breached company also has to deal with reputational damage.
 Breaches have a massive negative impact on a company’s customer base, particularly if the breach involved sensitive data.
 Customers lose confidence in the brand and don’t feel that their data is secure.
-A breach also puts off many potential customers.
+A breach also puts off potential customers.

 The impact of a breach is tied to the type of data involved.
 If the organisation’s confidential data has been exposed, it can have catastrophic effects.
 If personal and financial details of staff and customers are breached, those people are left open to the risk of identity theft.